classroomLabs/m2i-clean-dev/practice/activity_bookings/use_cases.md

 - A Title
 - A Date in the future
 - A non negative Price
-- A Status ("draft", "published", "confirmed", "cancelled", "finished"")
+- A Status ("draft", "published", "confirmed", "cancelled", "finished")
 - A maximum Capacity of 10
 - A minimum Quorum of 5